fpiantini/fpiantini.github.io/_posts/2019-04-01-nodejs-project-modern-setup.markdown

         ]
     }
 ```
-and prepare the `.babelrc` configuration file with, for example, the following content:
+Prepare a `.babelrc` configuration file with, for example, the following content:

 ```
 {